 Italian Formula 3 runner-up

-Move to the Italian Formula 3 Championship in 2011 was a good opportunity for the young driver to show what he has.
+A move to the Italian Formula 3 Championship in 2011 was a good opportunity for the young driver to show what he has.
 It was obvious that he continuously progressing.
-As a Lucidi Motors' pilot, Cheever scored podiums in 3 out of 16 races but that was enough just for the 9th place at the end of the season.
+As a Lucidi Motors' pilot, Cheever scored podiums in three out of 16 races but that was enough just for the 9th place at the end of the season.

 He stayed in the series for another year but this time as a member of Prema Powerteam, one of the best squads in lower categories of formula racing.
 Eddie did really well and finished the season as a runner-up to Riccardo Agostini.
 Cheever scored four wins and numerous podiums and at the end of the year was awarded test drive with Ferrari F1 team at Vallelunga.